Input-Feedforward-Passivity-Based Distributed Optimization Over Jointly Connected Balanced Digraphs: Appendix

 \begin{IEEEbiography}[{ }]{Graziano Chesi} is a Professor at the Department of Electrical and Electronic Engineering of the University of Hong Kong.
 He received the Laurea in Information Engineering (summa cum laude and encomium) and the Best Student Award of the Faculty of Engineering from the University of Florence in 1997, and the PhD in Systems Engineering from the University of Bologna in 2001.
 He joined the University of Siena in 2000, and the University of Hong Kong in 2006.
 He served as Associate Editor for various journals, including Automatica, the European Journal of Control, the IEEE Control Systems Letters, the IEEE Transactions on Automatic Control, the IEEE Transactions on Computational Biology and Bioinformatics, and Systems and Control Letters.
 He also served as Guest Editor for the IEEE Transactions on Automatic Control, for the International Journal of Robust and Nonlinear Control, and for Mechatronics.
 He founded and served as chair of the Technical Committee on Systems with Uncertainty of the IEEE Control Systems Society.
 He also served as chair of the Best Student Paper Award Committees for the IEEE Conference on Decision and Control and the IEEE Multi-Conference on Systems and Control.
 He is author of the books ``Homogeneous Polynomial Forms for Robustness Analysis of Uncertain Systems'' (Springer 2009) and ``Domain of Attraction: Analysis and Control via SOS Programming'' (Springer 2011).
 He is a Fellow of the IEEE. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yiguang Hong} received his B.S. and M.S. degrees from Dept of Mechanics of Peking University, China, and the Ph.D. degree from the Chinese Academy of Sciences (CAS), China.
-He is currently a professor in Academy of Mathematics and Systems Science, CAS, and serves as the Director of Key Lab of Systems and Control, CAS and the Director of the Information Technology Division, National Center for Mathematics and Interdisciplinary Sciences, CAS.
+He is currently a professor in Academy of Mathematics and Systems Science, CAS.
 Also, he is a Fellow of IEEE, a Fellow of Chinese Association for Artificial Intelligence, and a Fellow of Chinese Association of Automation (CAA).
 Additionally, he is the chair of Technical Committee of Control Theory of CAA and was a board of governor of IEEE Control Systems Society.
 His current research interests include nonlinear control, multi-agent systems, distributed optimization and game, machine learning, and social networks.
 He serves as Editor-in-Chief of Control Theory and Technology.
 He also serves or served as Associate Editors for many journals including the IEEE Transactions on Automatic Control, IEEE Transactions on Control of Network Systems, and IEEE Control Systems Magazine.
 Moreover, he is a recipient of the Guang Zhaozhi Award at the Chinese Control Conference, Young Author Prize of the IFAC World Congress, Young Scientist Award of CAS, the Youth Award for Science and Technology of China, and the National Natural Science Prize of China. \end{IEEEbiography}